neooffice/NeoOffice/README.txt

    Archive::Zip

 5. Make sure that you have installed the "gcp" and "pkg-config" commands.
 You can download, compile, and install these commands by downloading, compiling, and installing the following packages from the http://www.darwinports.org/ website.
 Note that you will need to follow the instructions on the website for downloading, compiling, and installing the DarwinPorts "port" command.
-The "port" commis then used to do the downloading, compiling, and installation of the following packages:
+The "port" command is then used to do the downloading, compiling, and installation of the following packages:

    sudo /path/to/port/command install coreutils sudo /path/to/port/command install pkgconfig